 How to Contact an Inmate at Davis County Jail

 The Davis County Correctional Facility is commonly referred to as the Davis County Jail.
 In addition to housing convicted inmates, the jail is also used to hold pre-trial detainees in custody.
-There are a few methods for family, friends, and romantic partners to contact inmates and detainees, but it is very important to obey the jail’s policies.
+There are a few methods for family, friends, and romantic partners to contact inmates at Salt Lake County jail or other prison, but it is very important to obey the jail’s policies.
 If any of your phone or mail communications go against the rules, your loved one could face disciplinary actions and lose their privileges.
 In order to avoid these sorts of issues, you should take a few moments to go over the jail’s phone and mail restrictions.

 If your family member is in custody at the Davis County Jail, it is critically important to seek legal representation as soon as possible.
 Criminal investigators will waste no time attempting to interrogate your loved one without an attorney present, leaving the detainee extremely vulnerable at a time when they need protection most.

-Don’t wait until it’s already too late: call Davis County defense attorney Darwin Overson at (801) 758-2287 to set up a free consultation or attorney jail visit.
+Don’t wait until it’s already too late: call Salt Lake City criminal defense attorney Darwin Overson at (801) 758-2287 to set up a free consultation or attorney jail visit.
 Darwin is prepared to travel to the Davis County Jail on short notice, 24 hours a day, seven days a week.

 Rules and Address for Sending Mail to the Davis County Correctional Facility